Community Feeding Serving Hot Meals

 The Douglas Brothers Foundation 11th Annual Holiday Treat Festival was a great success.
 Former Atlanta Falcons Harry Douglas was present to greet and sign autographs for children.
 Harry stated he loves giving back to the community.
 The organization blessed over 160 children for Christmas with bikes, toys, shoes.
 The event was held the Douglas Brothers Center in Jonesboro, GA.

 We would like to thanks all our volunteers for helping with the event.
-Also our sponsors: Toys for Tots, Ron Green- CPA, Publix, Dick’s Sporting Goods, Harry Douglas, Toney Douglas and the Douglas Family.
+Also our sponsors: Toys for Tots, Ron Green- CPA, Publix, Dick’s Sporting Goods, Gaila Thompson and Co-workers, Harry Douglas, Toney Douglas and the Douglas Family.
 The event creates smiles and love expressions on the faces of mothers, fathers and children.
 The Douglas Brothers Foundation is looking for donations of toys, bikes and money for next year’s event to serve additional children.
 Thank you for your support.

 The Douglas Family

 10th Annual Holiday Treat Festival